Stella1230/FisherIrisDataSetProject/README.md

 ##### Building : k-Nearest Neighbours #####

+The k-Nearest neighbours algorithm is used for regression and classification problems.
+It is a powerful tool to use when little or no knowledge is know about the distribution of data.
+According to (scikit-learn video #4: Model training and prediction with K-nearest neighbors, 2019) *"KNN can predict the response class for a future observation by calculating the "distance" to all training observations and assuming that the response class of nearby observations is likely to be similar."*

-When we use a scikitlearn training module they are all implemented in the Estimator classes.
+When we use a scikitlearn training module they are all implemented in the estimator classes.
 When the algorithm has extracted the required information from the training data it will be stored in the knn object.

 n_neighbors specifies the number of neighbor points to be considered.
+Knn is called a lazy learner because it does not really get trained but will take all of the data with it as it tests each attribute.

+knn.fit takes in the feature matrix named X_train and the response vector named y_train.

 ```python
         ## Create the KNN instance